gregzb/MarioKartClone_Systems/DEVELOPMENT LOG.md

 __1/7/20__ TEAM:

-We each played a round of Mario Kart to get a feel of the game and discussed how we could implement basic features.
+Each played a round of Mario Kart to get a feel of the game and discussed how we could implement basic features.

 __1/6/20__ Emma: